 About the U.S. DOT ITS Standards Program

 The U.S. DOT established the ITS Standards Program in 1996 to encourage the widespread use of ITS technologies in our Nation's surface transportation systems.
-ITS standards exist within technologies deployed under the framework of the National ITS Architecture and define how system components interconnect and interact.
+ITS standards exist within technologies deployed under the framework of the National ITS Reference Architecture, also known as "ARC-IT" and define how system components interconnect and interact.
 Because ITS standards are based on open, non-proprietary technology, their use can facilitate the deployment of interoperable ITS systems, and make it easier for state and local ITS deployers to develop and deploy regionally integrated transportation systems.

 The ITS Standards Program is teaming with standards development organizations (SDOs) to accelerate the development and testing of nearly 100, consensus-based, ITS standards while working with state and local highway and transit agencies on standards-based ITS implementation strategies.